kisutsajack-ai/jumia-product-performance-dashboard/README.md

 ### Investigate Stronger-rated High-price Products

 High-price products achieved the strongest average Rating.
-Their product characteristics, brands, quality, and listing presentation can be investigated to understand what may contribute to positive customer feedback.
+Their product characteristics, brands, quality and listing presentation can be investigated to understand what may contribute to positive customer feedback.

 ### Use Rating and Engagement Together

 Because Rating and Review count had almost no linear correlation, neither metric should be used alone as a complete measure of product performance.

 ### Review High-discount / Low-rating Products